bespoyasov/bespoyasov/README.md

 My name is Alex.

 I'm a developer, speaker, and mentor.
-Currently living in Russia 🇷🇺 and working at [DRIVE2.RU](https://www.drive2.ru) 🚗<br />
+Currently living in Russia 🇷🇺 and working at [DRIVE2.RU](https://www.drive2.ru) 🚗

 Sometimes I code 🧑‍💻, post to the [blog](https://github.com/bespoyasov/www) ✍️ and do public talks 🎙

 ## Some Projects 🧑‍💻